 1. Is wired service available at your location?

-Singapore has a very high fibre coverage rate for residential locations, HDBs and large office buildings.
-However, if you’re in a shop-house, industrial location or in an area under construction, good chance there is no fibre yet.
-Check your coverage here: http://www.netlinktrust.com/our-business/our-business/coverage-check.html.
-If not available, you can look at wireless alternatives such as from Blue Wireless which work anywhere.
+Most urban areas have a very high fibre coverage rate for residential locations, HDBs, and large office buildings.
+However, if you’re in a shophouse, industrial location, or in an area under construction, good chance there is no fibre yet.
+Check your coverage here.
+If not available, you can look at wireless alternatives such as those from Blue Wireless which works anywhere.

 2. What indoor wiring work needs to be done?